Shram-Insights-Pvt-Lts/organize-by-shram/README.md

 - Check if tabs are ending up in "Ungrouped" group (normal for outliers)

 ### Model fails to load
-- Check internet connection (needed to download MediaPipe model from CDN on first run)
+- Check internet connection (needed to download WebLLM model from MLC-AI CDN on first run)
 - Clear browser cache and reload extension
 - Check offscreen document console for WASM errors
+- The model is ~140MB and may take a few seconds to download on first use

 ## License